 Additional information on accessing and plotting FIELDS data will be available soon on this page.

-FIELDS L2 files (with the exception of the f2_100bps file) include a set of quality flags.
+All FIELDS L2 files (with the exception of the f2_100bps and tds_wf files, which use a different format) include a standardized set of quality flags.

 Quality flags are on a 1 minute cadence, identifying intervals where instrument or spacecraft activities can affect the measurements.
 0 signifies the absence of any flags.
 The individual flags are identified in the CDF metadata as follows: